PowerShell/PowerShell/docs/maintainers/best-practice.md

 # Maintainer Best Practices

+## PR Types

+- Feature-work PR: A PR that implements an RFC, which usually involves relatively large set of changes.
+- Regular PR: A bug fix or an enhancement change that are not backed by an RFC.

 ## Review PRs

 - Ask the author to reword the PR title based on guidelines in [Contributing](../../.github/CONTRIBUTING.md).